Confirmation of Acceptance for Studies (CAS)

 After you arrive in the UK

-How do I collect my BRP card and what information do I need to provide?
+How do I collect my BRP card?

 Please make sure to check in the Visa Decision letter from UKVI that the correct end dates of your visa are stated.

-The UKVI website states: "You do not need to tell UKVI if your BRP expires on 31 December 2024 but your immigration status (for example, your visa) allows you to stay longer.
+• You do not need to tell UKVI if your BRP expires on 31 December 2024 but your immigration status (for example, your visa) allows you to stay longer.

-"You will not need a BRP from 1 January 2025.
-You'll be able to prove your immigration status online, without a BRP.
+• You will not need a BRP from 1 January 2025.
+You'll be able to prove your immigration status online without a BRP.

-UKVI will update their information on how to prove your immigration status in early 2024.
-You do not need to do anything, and your immigration status will not be affected."
+• UKVI will update their information on how to prove your immigration status in early 2024.
+You do not need to do anything, and your immigration status will not be affected.

 For more information, visit the UKCISA website.

-• Upload your confirmation email from UKVI to OSIS regarding your visa application outcome
+• Upload your confirmation email from UKVI to OSIS regarding your visa application outcome.

-• Upload your boarding pass to confirm the date of your arrival in the UK
+• Upload your boarding pass to confirm the date of your arrival in the UK.

-• Ensure that your UK address, UK mobile number and email address is added to OSIS under the personal details section
+Ensure that your UK address, UK mobile number and email address is added to OSIS under the personal details section.

 The University Attendance Policy clearly states that students are expected to attend all scheduled teaching events.
 Attendance is recorded using SEAtS and you must scan your ID card onto card readers located on campus.
 Any absence from teaching activities must be recorded using the SEAtS app.

-The compliance team is required to monitor your engagement with your studies.
+The compliance team are required to monitor your engagement with your studies.
 If your level of attendance raises concerns, the compliance team will investigate your situation.
 Lengthy periods of absence could result in the withdrawal of your student visa.

-How often do I need to update my contact details?
+How do I update my contact details?

 Can I work whilst studying?

-You are permitted to work full-time hours outside official term time and after you have completed your course whilst in your extant leave.
 A course completion letter can be requested from the faculty student office if an employer requires confirmation that you have completed your studies.

 Placement year FAQ